jayelle0609/Medical_App/README.md

 **Medical Education — Residency Training Management App**

 This Streamlit-based application is designed to manage and track the training progress of medical residents.
-It was created for an NHG interview.
+It was created for an NHG interview with the Programme Directors of Emergency Department Training.

 **Live App:** [nhgmedical.streamlit.app](https://nhgmedical.streamlit.app)